jomael-gemota/jomael-gemota/README.md

 # Hi there, I'm Jomael! 👋

 Welcome to my GitHub profile!
 I'm a passionate Web Developer from the Philippines.
-I love building challenging automation websites.
+I love building challenging automation websites and software.

 ## 🚀 About Me
 - 🎓 Certificate of Computer Technology – Systems and Network Administration